chrisburnell/chrisburnell.com/src/pages/general/cv.md

 - **[Sassy Lobotomised Owl](https://chrisburnell.com/article/sassy-lobotomised-owl/)**<br>Managing spacing between elements and components on your page can be a tiring task if undertaken manually.
 This is where the lobotomised owl comes in: a short, simple snippet of CSS that simplifies this whole process for you.
 In this article I’ll explain how I make use of it in a more dynamic way using a SCSS mixin.

-- **[Web Components from early 2024](https://chrisburnell.com/note/early-2024-web-components/)**<br>I’ve been having a lot of fun creating reusable Web Components, so here are three that I’ve built and been using this so far this year.
+- **[Web Components from Early 2024](https://chrisburnell.com/note/early-2024-web-components/)**<br>I’ve been having a lot of fun creating reusable Web Components, so here are three that I’ve built and been using this so far this year.

 - **[How I shaved 1.5 minutes off my Eleventy build time](https://chrisburnell.com/article/memoizing-asset-bundles/)**<br>I had a revelation earlier today that solved a long-standing performance issue I’ve been having with the initial build of my Eleventy website, and here’s how it saved me a bunch of time!